Did you know there are email personalities? If you haven’t thought about the personality you portray in emails, you should.

 When you’re writing for the Yellow personalities, you want to use humor, videos, or GIFs.
 Nothing too serious for the Andy Dwyers of the world.

-Feel free to use exclamation points and make your emails more like a conversation between you and a friend having a great time together.
+Feel free to use exclamation points or emojis and make your emails more like a conversation between you and a friend having a great time together.

 Green – Leslie Knope